University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Part-time AP employees earn sick leave based on a percent of full-time employment; e.g., half-time employees earn four hours per month of completed service.

-Employees hired or separated within the month receive leave on a prorated basis.
+Employees hired or separated within the month receive sick leave on a prorated basis.
 Prorated sick leave is calculated as follows:

 Number of days worked ÷ number of working days in the month = Fraction